-- Stage 1: 20km around Alice Springs to the Old Telegraph Station
+- Stage 1: 20km around Alice Springs > From the Old Telegraph Station to the Mercure

-- Stage 3: 31km from Birthday Waterhole turn off to Standley Chasm.
+- Stage 3: 33km from Birthday Waterhole turn off > to Standley Chasm.

-- Stage 4: 32km from Ochre Pits to Ellery Creek Water Hole.
+- Stage 4: 34km from Ochre Pits > to Ellery Creek Water Hole.

 The Malbunka – STAGE 1